petrakvlad/newnewnew/README.md

 # newnewnew

+## Need a super-simple overview?

+Read `SIMPLE_OVERVIEW.md` for a plain-language tour of what the notebook, helper code, and automated tests do.

 ## I just want the code (no browser needed)

 1. Look for your terminal window.
 It is the black box where you type words.